rikikoo/lem_in/README.md

     (4) <---- end/sink
 ```

+### Program output
+The program will output the input it received, followed by the ants' moves.

+Moves of each ant will be printed in the format `L<ant_number>-<vertex_id>`.

-Example output for the above graph:
+Example output of the moves for the above graph:
 ```
 L1-1 L2-2
 L1-4 L2-3